2qx/vermont.cool/no-pox/README.md

 ## Future risk factors

-- Heat stress is currently the leading cause of weather-related death.
-While public cooling centers can be a refuge for households without access to both air-conditioning and a power-backup, in the event of a smallpox epidemic, families may have to choose between the heat or potentially being exposed to smallpox in a cooling center.
-Preemptive mpox vaccine could eliminate the risk of contracting smallpox in a cooling center.
+- Heat stress is the leading cause of weather-related death.
+While public cooling centers can be a refuge for households without access to both air-conditioning and a power-backup, in the event of a smallpox epidemic, families may have to choose between braving a heat event or potentially being exposed to smallpox in a cooling center.
+The currently available mpox vaccine could effectively eliminate the risk of contracting smallpox in a cooling center.

-- Individuals or groups that are being openly threatened with unlawful detention or deportation might consider preemptive an mpox vaccination to protect themselves.
-Additionally, vaccination can protect them from being used as a bio-weapon within their group or as a living bio-weapon for export.
+- Individuals in groups that are being openly threatened with unlawful detention or deportation might consider preemptive vaccination with the currently available mpox vaccine to protect themselves.
+Additionally, vaccination can offer protection from being used as a bio-weapon within their group or as a living bio-weapon for export.

-- Every year, the fraction of the total population born after 1971 with no immunity to smallpox increases by 1.1%.
+- Every year, the fraction of the total population born after 1971 with no immunity to smallpox increases by roughly 1.1%.

 - While both Russia and the United States maintain live samples of smallpox, the technology to create a whole virus from the DNA sequence also becomes more readily available every year.